Open Shortest Path First (OSPF) is a routing protocol developed by Internet Engineering Task Force (IETF).

 10.10.3.3 1 FULL/BDR 00:00:32 172.16.13.3 FastEthernet0/0

 You can see two neighbors 10.10.2.2 and 10.10.3.3 which happen to be Loopback0 IP addresses of R2 and R3 respectively.
-More precisely, 10.10.2.2 and 10.10.3.3 are router IDs of R2 and R3 respectively, as an OSPF router chooses the highest IP address on a Loopback interface as its OSPF router ID by default.
+More precisely, 10.10.2.2 and 10.10.3.3 are router IDs of R2 and R3 respectively, as an OSPF router chooses the highest IP address on a Loopback interface as its OSPF router ID by default (which influences also the election of DR and BDR devices).

 The output shows R1 has successfully established adjacencies with both R2 and R3.
 We can probably hope that some routing information exchange may also have taken place by now, populating the routing table with some routes.